Staff & Volunteers

 Programs Administrator – Angie Foley

 Hi, I’m Angie and I’m the one you’ll talk to if you need any assistance with the Folk School or anything else Friends related.
 I was contracted the summer of 2011 to manage a variety of things for the Friends of the Porkies.
 I work with all the Program Directors and the Board.
 For the Folk School, I manage the class schedule, set up instructors and register the students for class, as well as the marketing for the class.
 I really enjoy working with the Folk School committee.
 They are a passionate group of volunteers and very hard workers.
-Please feel free to e-mail me or call me at 906-884-7663 if you are interested in being a student, instructor, volunteer or host.
+Please feel free to me or call me at 906-884-7663 if you are interested in being a student, instructor, volunteer or host.

 Karen Berg – 2011 Friends Volunteer of the Year